tinue/apa102-pi/README.md

 to take the Arduino inside, or a laptop outside.

 ## Quick Raspberry Pi setup
-Because the Raspberry Pi Zero runs headless, the Raspbian Lite image was used.
+Because the Raspberry Pi Zero runs headless, the Raspberry Pi OS Lite image was used.
 This image only contains the bare minimum of packages, and some packages have be added manually.

-The current Raspbian Lite images can easily be set-up to run headless from the start.
+The current Raspberry Pi OS Lite images can easily be set-up to run headless from the start.
 After burning the card on a Mac or PC, it will be mounted as "boot".
 Go to this directory, and create an empty file named `ssh` to enable SSH.
 On a Mac you would do this: `touch /Volumes/boot/ssh`.
 To enable and configure WLAN, create